travelgateX/documentation-site/content/hotel-x/faqs/_index.md

 You can find it on our [`Schema`](https://api.travelgatex.com/)

+**Is the timeout I've set in the settings, the time out in which travelgate will close the connection with us if it's exceeded?**

+No, setting's Ttimeout is the timeout in milliseconds that will be applied to the connection with seller/sellers/supplier/s.
+If more than one supplier is requested, timeout will be applied to all suppliers and cut the connection with those suppliers that exceed this timeout.
+Travelgate will not close the connection with the client if this timeout is exceeded.

 **Which are the languages allowed in HotelX?**

 The new aggregator allows every language, it will depend on each supplier.

 **In aggregator mode, is it possible to set a time out for each provider?**

+Bear in mind that timeout is the timeout in milliseconds that will be applied to the connection with seller/sellers/supplier/s.
+If more than one supplier is requested, timeout will be applied to all suppliers and cut the connection with those suppliers that exceed this timeout.
+Travelgate will not close the connection with the client if this timeout is exceeded.

 No, the time out will be applied to all providers, using the parameter setting: timeout.